Alternate Currencies#

 Before posting the purchase order, you alter the exchange rate to 1.3 in the Currency Exchange Rate table.
 You then post the order.

-Whether you choose Post or Post and Print, the system creates a job usage entry in both cases.
+Whether you choose Post or Post and Print, the system creates a project usage entry in both cases.
 Variations in price between the receipt and the subsequent invoice only affect unit costs but not budgeted sales amounts.

-A look at the job ledger entry created shows that usage is billed at the expected unit price of CAD140.
+A look at the project ledger entry created shows that usage is billed at the expected unit price of CAD140.
 At a 1.30 exchange rate, this works out to USD107.69—but that is irrelevant to billing, where the price is kept at CAD140.

 In payment plans#